-INA built, owns, and operates a Mediterranean research center in the coastal Turkish town of Bodrum, also home to the Bodrum Museum of Underwater Archaeology.
-The Bodrum Research Center (BRC) is headed by director Tûba Ekmekçi who oversees a permanent staff of 19 people, some of whom have worked for INA for decades.
+INA built, owns, and operates a Mediterranean research center in the coastal town of Bodrum, Turkey, which is also home to the Bodrum Museum of Underwater Archaeology.
+INA’s Bodrum Research Center (BRC) is directed Tûba Ekmekçi, who oversees a permanent staff of more than 20 individuals, some of whom have worked for INA for decades.

-In 1988 a core group of INA visionaries purchased a ten dönüm (approximately 2.5 acres or 10,000 m2) olive grove on the crest of a hill, just outside the Hellenistic city wall of ancient Halicarnassus.
-Four dönüm went to INA for its headquarters, and the remaining six dönüm were purchased by Tufan Turanlı, Cemal Pulak, George Bass, and Fred van Doorninck for their own homes.
-The four houses were built side-by-side, all in different styles by different architects, on Sualtı Sokak, which translates to ‘Underwater Street,’ a fitting name for the home-base of INA and underwater archaeology in Turkey (see Bass’ article in INA Quarterly 21.4: 22-23).
+In 1988, a core group of INA visionaries purchased a 10-dönüm (10,000 m2 or about 2.5 acres) olive grove on the crest of a hill, just outside the Hellenistic city wall of ancient Halicarnassus.
+Four dönüm went to INA for its headquarters, and the remaining six dönüm were purchased by Turkish and American officers of INA.
+Their houses were built on Sualtı Sokak, or “Underwater Street,” a fitting name for INA’s Turkish headquarters.

-Turgut Cansever, a local, two-time Ağa Han award-winning architect featured in the Turkish journal Arkitekt, designed the BRC’s main buildings using his signature architectural style, blending traditional Aegean materials with contrasting features in exposed concrete.
-Phase one of the construction included offices, a dormitory and guest suite, communal kitchen, drafting room, dark room, and conservation facility.
-The main building and dormitory started being utilized in 1994, and with help from the Nason Foundation, were dedicated and officially opened on 7 July 1995.
+Turgut Cansever, a local, two-time Ağa Han award-winning architect, designed the BRC’s main buildings in his signature architectural style, blending traditional Aegean materials with contrasting features in exposed concrete.
+Phase one of the construction included offices, a dormitory and communal kitchen, private guest suite, drafting room, dark room, and conservation facility.
+The main building and dormitory were officially inaugurated in July 1995.

-In 2013 INA acquired the residence of George and Ann Bass, which lies directly adjacent to the Bodrum Research Center.
-The Board of Directors feels confident that the purchase will not only expand the footprint of INA’s Bodrum Center but also ensure that the Bass’ worldwide reputation for generous hospitality lives on.
+In 2013, INA acquired the residence of George and Ann Bass, which is directly adjacent to the BRC.
+INA’s Board of Directors expressed their unanimous confidence in the purchase not only because it expanded the footprint of the Bodrum Center, but also because it ensured that the Bass’ worldwide reputation for generous hospitality lives on.